Oscar Carlquist: Vocals

-The five members started to rehearse and write new songs and in 2003 they released their first E.P., Sudden Impact, through partly their own label "Black Path Metal Recordings".
-The EP created a sudden impact on the underground metal scene, the first 1000 copies were sold out in a few months.
+The five members started to rehearse and write new songs, and in 2003 they released their first EP, Sudden Impact, through partly their own label "Black Path Metal Recordings".
+The EP created an immediate impact on the underground metal scene; the first 1000 copies were sold out in a few months.
 RAM hit the road and played a number of festivals in Europe and went on tour as support for Sebastian Bach.
-The band was also recognised by Germany's Rock Hard magazine as one of the best newcomers of 2004.
+The band was also recognized by Germany's Rock Hard magazine as one of the best newcomers of 2004.

 In 2008, the band returned to the studio with producer Johan Reivén to record the album Lightbringer.
 This time they really took the time to explore the true heavy metal sound.
 The recording of the album took 10 months of nothing but strife for pure heavy metal perfection.

 In 2009, RAM signed a deal with AFM records and released Lightbringer, which received very good reviews.
 It landed a spot as one of the best albums of 2009 in Sweden Rock magazine.
 The band also headed out on headline European tour to promote the album.
 Tobbe Petterson joined the band and through his amazing bass skills made this the strongest RAM lineup ever.